sakshisnw/FLASK-REACT-TODOAPP/README.md

 ## **Project Assessment: Keycloak, To-Do List, and Pro Features 🚀**

 ### **1. Keycloak Authentication 🔒**
-- **What's Working**: Keycloak authentication and JWT token verification are integrated for secure user access.
+- **What's Working**: Keycloak authentication and verification are integrated for secure user access.
 - **Improvements**: Need to ensure proper **login flow** redirection and manage **roles** for Pro and Non-Pro users.

 ### **2. GraphQL API 🔧**